BSFS LOGO

 Balticon started small and cost little to run in the early days.
 When you throw an event for under 50-100 people you can use your house and gather some old video tapes of SF TV programs, some chips and the party is on.
 Once you start renting hotel space for hundreds and then thousands of people to attend, flying guests of honor in, setting up full theatrical stages, buying insurance and paying copyright fees, producing program books that are collectors items, buying food for the con members at hotel prices to meet their contract terms, mailing thousands of flyers and everything else--it costs a lot of money.

 Professional conventions nearly matching the Balticon size charge hundreds of dollars for an attendee and don't deliver the 24 hour a day 12 program tracks at Balticon.
 Even at the cost of attending Balticon(or any other major SF con) the hotels find us low profit events; this is why all SF cons are on poor hotel business weekends.
-People often ask why Balticon and Baycon and Oasis and Marcon and Wiscon and several others are all on the same weekend and the answer is it is the only one we can afford--because by hotel standards we are doing an event on the cheep.
+People often ask why Balticon and Baycon and Conquest and Wiscon and several others are all on the same weekend and the answer is it is the only one we can afford--because by hotel standards we are doing an event on the cheep.
 Consider in comparison we run the equivalent of 24 free events the size of a house party each year at the BSFS building for members pocket change.
 So, Balticon costs what it costs because we can not make it any less expensive without eliminating the quality fandom expects from a major regional SF con.
 Besides there "is" some cost to 300 hours of educational program at the con; I believe your neighbors would find an event of simmilar size held in your house a little distracting.

 30. What do I need to know about running an open room party at Balticon?

-Running an open room party at Balticon has its own FAQ which can be found at Balticon Party FAQ
+Running an open room party at Balticon has its own FAQ which can be found at Balticon Party FAQ.

 You should check out the party registration process on the Balticon web page to ensure your party is sited in a place that avoids conflict and is protected under the conventions contract with the hotel.